nafmo/bastext/README.md

 * Software Unlimited's Graphics52 for Commodore 64
 * Riska BV's The Final Cartridge III for Commodore 64
 * Rick Simon's BASIC 7.1 for Commodore 128
-* VIC Super Extender for VIC-20
-* Turtle BASIC 1.0 for VIC-20
-* SpeechBASIC 2.7 for Commodore 64
-* AtBasic for Commodore 64
-* Simon's BASIC for Commodore 64
 * Commander X16

 BasText tries to autodetect the Commodore BASIC dialect used in the file it